AT HOME, SCHOOL OR WORK!

 - Whether viewed remotely or in the classroom, the activities can get kids moving and get them thinking!

-HOW IT HELPS MEET TEACHER GOALS:
+HELPS MEET TEACHING GOALS:

 These videos help educators meet Common Core ELA Standards and Next Generation Science Standards.